 - Private-label retailers, which brand, market, and sell private-label products to customers.

-A reliable private-label manufacturer will ensure profitable pricing model.
+A reliable private-label manufacturer helps ensure a profitable pricing model.

 Private labels vs. white-label products